vlad-timotei/wpgp-tools/README.md

  - Button or Alt + C
  - Translation Memory sometimes has bad translations (see [#meta5340](https://meta.trac.wordpress.org/ticket/5340))
  - This shows Consistency translations directly in the editor panel
+ - Button or Alt + the number of the suggestion to replace it in the textarea
 - Also displays plural forms
- - Button or Alt + 2 to copy 2nd suggestion,
- - Keyboard shortcut works for suggestion 1, 2 and 3

 **GoogleTranslate** button
 - Button or Alt + G opens new tab with current translated string in current locale, if locale exists on GT. ([missing locales in GT](https://gist.github.com/vlad-timotei/3f558547ac2bc0f3120f869fba7d8bec))